 *spoilers for Super Kid.
 Don't watch this fucking abomination; it's not worth your time.
-Read the twice instead and spare yourself the pain*
+Read the review instead and spare yourself the pain*

 Super Kid is some kind of South Korean knockoff of the ultra popular anime: Dragon Ball Z. This anime is so bad that I actually wish I picked Dragon Ball Evolution instead.
 This pile of fucking horseshit is why I wish we sided with North Korea instead, so the they couldn't make this dumpster fire.
 In the span of